Metrics

-Metrics are essentially numbers from your data that are used in dashboards or within reports.
-Commonly used metrics are the total revenue, the number of unique visitors or buyers in a given period, the conversion rate (the number of buyers per visitor), RPV (revenue per visitor), etc. A metric can either be calculated as an aggregate of one event type or as a formula including more event types.
+Metrics are numbers from your data that are used in dashboards or within reports.
+Commonly used metrics are the total revenue, the number of unique visitors or buyers in a given period, the conversion rate (the number of buyers per visitor), RPV (revenue per visitor).
+A metric can either be calculated as an aggregate of one event type or as a formula including more event types.

 Watch this short introductory video about this feature:

-Once saved you can then use it in a dashboard or a report.
+.
+Once you save it, you can use it in a dashboard or a report. - In the dashboard edit view when adding a metric, you can click

-3. Directly in a report.
-This metric doesn't have to be saved for use outside of the report unless you click "save" as shown in the screenshot below.
+and specify your metric. - In a report.
+This metric doesn't have to be saved for use outside of the report unless you click Save as shown in the screenshot below.

 Metric editor explained